 5. Test results appear to be less impacted by the type of, or lack of, floor coverings in place prior to testing.

 6. Testing performed with single-use probes has brought the cost down to a level comparable with calcium chloride type tests.

 1. Testing with re-usable probes requires a substantial investment in tools and equipment, which will limit the number of agencies performing tests with these systems.

 It is the opinion of this agency that a combination of these tests, performed concurrently in a subject building, offers the greatest depth of data and confidence in decisions that may be made based on such data.
-When a single test is specified, it is our opinion that the calcium chloride test is best used as a forensic tool in failure investigations and in-situ relative humidity tests are the best pre-installation predictor of potential moisture related floor covering installation failures.
+When a single test is specified, it is our opinion that the calcium chloride test is best used as a forensic tool in failure investigations and in-situ relative humidity tests are the better pre-installation predictor of potential moisture related floor covering installation failures.
+However, testing slab-on-ground concrete that has not been constructed directly over an effective sub-slab moisture vapor retarder will likely offer test data that is non-predictive and may contribute to a latent floor covering system failure.
 We welcome comments regarding this essay from any and all interested parties.
 You may call us at (501) 915-0626 or send an e-mail to email@example.com

 Thank you for visiting this site and your interest in the subject matter.

 For a comprehensive understanding of this and related subjects we offer a seminar series on DVD that will guide you to an understanding of floor covering systems, concrete floor slabs and how to prevent failures!
 Please call (501) 915-0626